A multi-module management system designed by Computer Software for Professionals for accounting/legal/professional companies.

 MIRC for Revenue Allocation is optional.
 It is for firms that need to know who did the work that produced cash receipts months later.

-Although you may enter your time directly into Legalmaster 's host application, you may also enter time via our Remote Transaction Data Entry Module.
+Although you may enter your time directly into Legalmaster 's host application, you may also enter time via the Remote Transaction Data Entry Module.
 This piece of software lets you enter your activity at computers that are not necessarily connected to your host Legalmaster computer.
 Remote Entry may run on stand-alone computers or on networks.
 If your host system is on a network, you may put your Remote Entry software on the same network or on a different network.
 The advantage of having the Remote software on the same network as the host is that you may perform validation using the host’s master files.

 Legalmaster 's Remote Transaction Data Entry software is available both in a DOS version and a 32 bit Windows version.

-This feature is included in our financial management module It lets you distribute the work done on a matter among multiple clients.
+This feature is included in the financial management module It lets you distribute the work done on a matter among multiple clients.
 Your fees and costs are entered once and a separate bill is produced for each client showing his or her share.

 Although quite a few software companies are now offering fee splitting, there are very significant differences among them.
 Legalmaster offers quite a few features that you will not find elsewhere.